jpsca/formidable/docs/content/messages.md

 You can see the full (short) default dictionary of error messages in `formidable.errors.MESSAGES`.
 The dictionary uses the error codes as keys and the human-readable messages as values.

-/// details | The full list of default messages
+::: note | The full list of default messages
+:open: false

 ```python
 MESSAGES = {